CharmineX/CharmineX/README.md

 <!--
 **CharmineX/CharmineX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Welcome to my GitHub profile!
+I'm passionate about software development, open-source projects, and continuously learning new technologies and frameworks.
+Hence why I am also interested in learning more and more.
+Here’s a bit more about me and what you can find on my profile:
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...